This post contains affiliate links.

 If they are slow, lethargic, constantly itching and scratching, or vomiting they may be having an allergic reaction to the new food.
 Immediately stop all food transitioning and contact your vet.
 First, check and make sure your Shiba Inu is healthy, then talk to your vet and see what food or diet they recommend for your unique pet.

 It’s best to find a brand and diet that works best for your pet, but you want to make sure you aren’t skipping out on quality.
-Poor quality food causes more problems than the few dollars you save are worth.
-You can learn more about picking the right food for your Shiba Inu here.
+Poor-quality food causes more problems than the few dollars you save are worth.